Anticosti Island: Tourism

 Because of its untamed wilderness and abundant wildlife, Anticosti Island is known for its hunting, fishing and outdoor opportunities and it attracts some 3,000 to 4,000 hunters per year.

 Most of Anticosti Island (4213 km2) is under management by Sépaq Anticosti, a division of the provincial parks and wildlife reserves agency Sépaq.
 It actively promotes tourism on the island, in particular hunting and fishing tours.
 Another 572 km2 is protected in the Anticosti National Park (Parc national d'Anticosti).
 In addition to hunting and fishing, many other outdoor recreational activities are supported in this park, such as hiking, horseback riding, nature viewing and sea kayaking.

 There are also five commercial outfitters that hold exclusive hunting and fishing rights to 7263 km2 of the island.

+UNESCO's World Heritage

+On September 19, 2023, Anticosti was inscribed on UNESCO's World Heritage List.
+It is recognized for its exceptional fossil assemblage representing the first global mass extinction of animal life on Earth.

+Located within protected areas free from any industrial activity, the site is endowed with exceptionally well-preserved, abundant and diverse fossil fauna.
+This Anticosti fauna represents the first mass extinction of animal life on a global scale, 447–437 million years ago, at the end of the Ordovician period.

+The Vauréal River, with its source in Lake Vauréal, flows 25 km, south then northeast, in the eastern part of the island.
+The salmon go up the river to the Vauréal Falls, 13 km from the coast, crossing the Vauréal canyon where the river is enclosed between two limestone walls.